PapenfussLab/bioshake/README.md

 # Bioshake: Bioinformatics pipelining with Shake

-Bioshake is a layer on top of Shake that provides explicit dependency definitions with wrappers for common tools.
-Pipelines are defined in terms of _stage_ that connect together into simple streams.
+Bioshake is a bioinformatics workflow tool extending the Shake build system.

+Pipelines are defined in terms of
+_stages_ that connect together into simple streams.
 Here's an example pipeline:

     Input :-> align :-> mappedOnly :-> sortBam :-> deDup :-> out ["aligned.bam"]

-In the above each phase takes output from the previous stage and generates output for the subsequent phase.
-Note that there are no mention of files between the stages: intermediate files are automatically named.
-The `out` phase is a special phase that simply copies it's input to explicitly named files.
-This allows the outputs that are of interest to be specifically named.
+Each stage takes its input from the previous stage and generates output for the stage that follows.
+Some features of Bioshake pipelines are

+-   There is no need to mention files between the stages: intermediate files are automatically named.
+The `out` stage simply copies its input to explicitly named files.
-Furthermore, each phase has strong type guarantees.
+-   Each stage has strong type guarantees.
 For example, if a stage requires a sorted BAM file, it will be a type error to construct a pipeline that feeds it an unsorted BAM file.
 This allows many pipeline errors to be caught at compile time rather than runtime.

 ## How to use

-Do something like this:
+Begin with something like this:

     main = bioshake threads shakeOptions $ do ...

-This initialises bioshake with a certain number of threads and with some shake options.
-The (simplified) type signature of bioshake is
+This initialises bioshake with a certain number of threads and with some Shake options.

+The (simplified) type signature of the `bioshake` function  is

     bioshake :: Int -> ShakeOptions -> Rules () -> IO ()

-hence it expects a bunch of shake `Rules`.
-You can just define shake rules as normal, but we're interested in pipelines, hence we continue the example:
+and so the `do` clause corresponds to a Shake `Rules ()` object; Bioshake pipelines are compiled down to Shake `Rules ()` and so can be partially interleaved with them.
+(In Shake, a `Rules a` object is a (collection of) build rules that return data of type `a`.)

+Within the `Rules ()` block, a pipeline looks like

       compileRules $ do
         compile $